 Learning Objectives: The course seeks to establish basic concepts in cognition research, to help the student understand the ways in which the rich and complex literature in learning sciences and cognitive psychology relate to education.
 A second objective is developing the skills to ask critical questions about this research, particularly its application/relevance to education.
-A final objective will be gaining familiarity with some of the empirical methods, data analysis approaches, and argument structures used in the study of cognition, development and learning.
+A final objective will be to have an idea of how cognitive science and theories of learning contribute to, and draw from, science and math education research.